 When you look at good research, it seems that having a colony could be very beneficial indeed.
 According to one scholar, Britain drained around $45 trillion from India between 1765 and 1938.
 Moreover, it has long been a commonplace of historiography that Britain's industrial revolution was made possible in large part by using India as a captive market for cotton textiles.
 There has been no shortage of excellent scholarship, whether Marxist or dependency-theorist or whatever, arguing that Europe gained immeasurably from colonialism (as from slavery earlier, and from imperialism generally).

-All in all, the excuses and apologetics of intellectuals, Milton Friedmanites and others, who want to absolve capitalism of the sin of colonialism are pathetically historically naïve and transparently partisan, motivated by a childish ideology. ("Capitalism = freedom.")
-These sorts of "scholars" are not to be taken seriously.
+All in all, the excuses and apologetics of intellectuals, Milton Friedmanites and others, who want to absolve capitalism of the sin of colonialism are historically naïve and transparently partisan, motivated by a childish ideology. ("Capitalism = freedom.")
+These sorts of "scholars" are rarely to be taken seriously.

 I've been reading a couple of books about colonialism, such as Julie Greene's The Canal Builders: Making America’s Empire at the Panama Canal, so the subject is on my mind.